VicPeralta/toDoList/readme.txt

 Description:
             This is a simple excersise that shows a webpage with a list of toDo items.
-            It uses CSS for the look of the page, javascript to add a little of interaction It also uses jnode to animate the list.
+            It uses CSS for the look of the page, javascript to add a little of interaction It also uses JQuery to animate the list.
 It shows:

 Basic HTML sintax, incluidin adding clases and ID to elements